troclaux/notes/aws.md

   - no guaranteed availability, aws can terminate them when the spot price exceeds your bid price
 - savings plans: commit to an amount of usage
   - discount based on long-term usage
-- capacity reservations: guarantees instance capacity in a specific AZ
+- capacity reservations: reserve instance capacity in a specific AZ
 - dedicated instances: instances that run on hardware dedicated to your account, but aws manages the host
 - dedicated hosts: get an entire physical server to yourself